mindspore-ai/docs/docs/lite/api/source_en/api_java/mscontext.md

 ArrayList<Integer> getThreadAffinityCoreList()
 ```

  Get the thread lists of CPU cores.
-Only valid for Lite.
 If MSContext is not initialized, this function will retutn an empty Arraylist and output null pointer information in the log.

 - Returns